top of page

 Appoint family, friends, or professionals as your agent to manage money, bills, and assets when you cannot handle your financial responsibilities yourself.
 Your agent (or “attorney-in-fact”) will have the power to pay bills, manage finances, pursue legal claims, and conduct business transactions on your behalf.
 You can make a power of attorney as broad or as narrow as you wish.
 This document can be especially essential in both tax and Medicaid planning.
 If your capacity becomes impaired, your savings may have to be spent needlessly on long term care unless you have a high-quality power of attorney that contains special terms.
 Off the shelf form powers of attorney often do not have terms required by law when a power of attorney is to be used for tax or Medicaid planning.

-Flat Fee: $500
+Flat Fee: $2,000

-Expedited Preparation is Available for an Additional Fee.
+Expedited preparation is available for an additional fee.

 Ready to take the next step?